ryanlail/river-tees-rediscovered/README.md

 ### Web Server
 Note: This web-server is designed to run on a linux system, so it may not run properlly on a windows machine.

+Please ensure you have Node.js (with npm) installed <https://nodejs.org/en/download/>

 Please ensure you have Python 3.5 or higher installed <https://www.python.org/downloads/>

 Install numpy with `pip3 install numpy`